10 June 2021

 2) You can also delete cookies or accept/refuse other levels of cookies if you change your mind.

-Do you want to change your cookie preferences?
-You can change your choice at any time: just go to ing.be, scroll all the way down and click on 'cookie preferences' on the left in the gray box.
+Do you want to change or just see your current cookie preferences?
+You can consult and adjust your current choice at any time: just go to ing.be, scroll all the way down and click on 'cookie preferences' on the left in the gray box.
 You can also delete your cookies by using your browser’s internet options and visiting ing.be again.
 We will then ask you again about your cookie preference.

 How can you change the settings of the most common browsers?
 You can adapt your personal preferences regarding cookies via the settings of your browser (e.g. Internet Explorer, Firefox or Chrome) and of your device (e.g. tablet, computer or smartphone).